Lycolia/ts-server-boilerplate/README.md

   - `npm run dev`
     - serve on hot reloading

-## Linting and Formatting

-- Install following packages
-  - `sudo npm i -g eslint eslint-config-prettier eslint-plugin-prettier prettier @typescript-eslint/eslint-plugin @typescript-eslint/parser`

 ## CLI-generator

 - [About CLI-generator](https://github.com/Lycolia/ts-boilerplate-generator-cli#readme)
   - It's a tired to copy this project every time, But it's easy with generator!
   - CLI-generator be installed with following command
     - `npm i -g @lycolia/ts-boilerplate-generator-cli`